johnbillion/user-switching/readme.txt

 = Does this plugin work with WordPress Multisite? =

-Yes.
+Yes, and you'll also be able to switch users from the Network Admin -> Users menu.

 = Does this plugin work in WordPress MU? =

 Yes.

+= Does this plugin work in BuddyPress? =

+Yes, and you'll also be able to switch users from the Members screens.

-= Does this plugin work as a mu-plugin? =
+= Does this work as a mu-plugin? =

-Yes, except you'll need to install the 'user-switching.php' file into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
+Yes, except you'll need to install 'user-switching.php' into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
 This is a restriction of WordPress, not this plugin.

 == Screenshots ==